The Horses of Grace

 We wish him a wonderful retirement with his owner, Dr. Bess Darrow, and we will never forget all he has given to Grace.

 What a Doll, “Dolly”, is a sweet paint mare who stands 14.1 hands tall.
-Dolly has taught many new riders over the years One of our inaugural herd members, Dolly retired in September, 2022, at the age of 29, and will be greatly missed.
+Dolly has taught many new riders over the years One of our inaugural herd members, Dolly retired in September, 2022, at the age of 29, and will be greatly missed as an active member of our program.

 All of the volunteers say Dolly was one of the most patient, and gentle horses they have ever met, and was beloved by all our riders.
 Dolly specialized in taking care of smaller riders and helped give them confidence in the saddle.